 Although I prefer mine pureed, if you like yours a bit chunky you can leave some potato pieces to help provide a bit more texture.
-Regardless of which way you choose, when topped with some fresh chives, homemade croutons and a drizzle of olive oil, this potato leek soup is a hearty one-pot meal that the whole family is sure to love.
+Regardless of which way you choose, when topped with some fresh chives, homemade croutons, and a drizzle of olive oil, this healthy potato leek soup is a hearty one-pot meal that the whole family is sure to love.

 Potato Leek Soup